uio-bmi/ligo/docs_source/quickstart/overview_of_ligo_parameters.rst

-Overview of LIgO simulation parameters and their potential biological reflection
+Overview of LIgO simulation parameters
 =========================================

 This table provides an overview of LIgO simulation parameters and their potential biological reflection.
 Refers to Supplementary Table 2 in the LIgO manuscript.